 Dialysis nursing is subdivided into three fields – the chronic, acute and peritoneal dialysis units.

-No one will help you in troubleshooting hemodialysis treatments as usually you are the only nephrology nurse in the unit.
+- No one will help you in troubleshooting hemodialysis treatments because you’re likely to be the only nephrology nurse in the unit.

-This is usually an add-on task for acute dialysis facilities but it is completely different from hemodialysis treatments.
-You need to set-up by afternoon or evening and remove the machine by morning next day.
+This is usually an add-on task for acute dialysis facilities, but it is completely different from hemodialysis treatments.
+You need to set-up by afternoon or evening and remove the machine by morning the next day.

-15 liter bags used in peritoneal dialysis machines are heavy to bring.
+- 15-liter bags used in peritoneal dialysis machines are heavy to carry.
 You will also need to manually empty it in the toilet after each completed procedure.

 Also Read: Top 10 Highest Paying Nursing Jobs